Nortech

 Arguments:

-int | UnitInputDict | UnitInput | UnitOutput | DeviceInputDict | DeviceInput | DeviceOutput - The unit or device identifier, which can be:- int: The unit/device "ID".
+unit_or_deviceint | UnitInputDict | UnitInput | UnitOutput | DeviceInputDict | DeviceInput | DeviceOutput - The unit or device identifier, which can be:- int: The unit/device "ID".

 - UnitInputDict: A dictionary representation of a unit input.